A collection of tools including a hammer, pliers, screwdriver, wrench, drill bits, wall anchors, and a tape measure, spread out on a wooden surface.

 Debris Clean-Up

 ESA’s Clean-Space models warn of a cascade within 15 years.
-Astroscale’s squid-like capture drone—the “orbital janitor”—may arrive just eventually.
+Astroscale’s squid-like capture drone—the “orbital janitor”—may arrive just in time.

-Action Plan: How to Enter the Space-Robotics Worth Chain
+Action Plan: How to Enter the Space-Robotics Value Chain

 1. Invest in Modularity: Hardware-agnostic end-effectors cut redesign cycles 40%.